MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     The prompt was able to suggest a concert to the user based on the list of recently played music and their location.
 You can also try setting other variables to true and see what happens!

 Now your code is able to perform different actions based on the user's input.
 Great work!

+### Review

+In this lab, you created an AI agent that can manage the user's music library and provide personalized song and concert recommendations.
+You used the Semantic Kernel SDK to build the AI agent and connect it to the large language model (LLM) service.
+You created custom plugins for your music library, used the Handlebars planner to automate suggestions, and created a function from the Handlebars plan template to automate suggestions based on the user's input.
+Congratulations on completing this lab!